kaer/gnome-shell-extension-modern-calc/modern-calc@kaer/README.md

 Move the directory modern-calc@kaer to ~/.local/share/gnome-shell/extensions/ .

-If your running version of gnome-shell is other than 3.10 or 3.12 change the metadata.json content:
+If your running version of gnome-shell is other than 3.10, 3.12 and 3.14 change the metadata.json content:

 "shell-version": ["3.10"]
 to
 "shell-version": ["YOUR VERSION OF GSHELL"]

-Note: This is extension was developed for Gnome Shell 3.10 and may not run in older versions.
+Note: This is extension was developed for Gnome Shell 3.10-3.14 and may not run in older versions.

+## Usage
+Check the RELEASE NOTES file to see the accepted shortcuts.

 ## Bugs and wishlist